Soliton-like solutions of the Camassa--Holm equation with variable coefficients and a small dispersion: Introduction

-In the {\it conservative case}, where the energy integral $ E(t) = \int\limits_{{\mathbb R}} \left( u^2 + u_x^2\right) dx $ remains constant up and after collision, the solution describes the continued propagation of a peakon and an anti\-pea\-kon after the collision, with their amplitudes changing signs, so that the new amplitudes satisfy the inequality $ m_1(t) < 0 < m_2(t) $.
+remains constant up and after collision, the solution describes the continued propagation of a peakon and an anti\-pea\-kon after the collision, with their amplitudes changing signs, so that the new amplitudes satisfy the inequality $ m_1(t) < 0 < m_2(t) $.
 A peakon–anti\-peakon collision may also follow another scenario, namely the {\it dissipative solution}, in which the total energy decreases at the collision time, and the solution continues as a single peakon traveling with a new velocity.
-There exists also one more possibility, known as the $ \alpha $--{\it dissipative solution}, characterising the reappearance of the peakon and antipeakon after the collision, with only a fraction $ 1 - \alpha $ of the lost energy restored, where $ 0 < \alpha < 1 $.
-In \cite{Artebrant} the authors demonstrated that a certain plateau--shaped traveling wave solution appears when two-peakon solutions interact, and how this plateau subsequently breaks up.
-A detailed analysis of the complex dynamics of the peaked solitons associated with the CH equation can be found in numerous studies (see, for example, \cite{Parker_2008, Lundmark_2022, Coclite, Feng}).
+There exists also one more possibility, known as the $ \alpha $-{\it dissipative solution}, characterising the reappearance of the peakon and antipeakon after the collision, with only a fraction $ 1 - \alpha $ of the lost energy restored, where $ 0 < \alpha < 1 $.
+In~\cite{Artebrant}, the authors demonstrated that a certain plateau-shaped traveling wave solution appears when two-peakon solutions interact, and how this plateau subsequently breaks up.
+A detailed analysis of the complex dynamics of the peaked solitons associated with the CH equation can be found in numerous studies (see, for example, \cite{Lundmark_2022,Parker_2008, Coclite, Feng}).